inanevin/UE-Event-Manager/README.md

 ```

 The events can only be fired in C++ (might change later), but can be listened in both C++ as well as Blueprints.

-## Why?

-This is merely a hobby-project I've written in a day.
-One of the fastest ways to deliver events is just using multicast-delegates to hard-define the event types/arguments in C++ code, there is no doubt.
-However, I wondered if it would be possible to write a more flexible system one can edit through the editor without touching the C++ and came up with this.

 ## Installation